moocore: Core Algorithms for Multi-Objective Optimization#

 Python package.
 There is also a moocore R package.

-The goal of the moocore project (multi-objective/moocore) is to collect fast implementations of core mathematical functions and algorithms for multi-objective optimization and make them available to different programming languages via similar interfaces.
+The goal of the moocore project (multi-objective/moocore) is to collect and document fast implementations of core mathematical functions and algorithms for multi-objective optimization and make them available to different programming languages via similar interfaces.
 These functions include:

 Quality metrics such as (weighted) hypervolume, epsilon, IGD+, etc.